 Video Monitoring and Inspections

-The Goal: Conduct regular video inspections on 15% of the Gilbert’s sewer pipes a year which equals 137 miles.
+The Goal: Conduct regular video inspections on 15% of Gilbert’s sewer pipes a year which equals 137 miles.

 Regular video inspections of the Town’s sewer pipes using closed-circuit televisions (CCTV) offer a comprehensive visual assessment of pipe conditions and provide essential information regarding the location, severity, and extent of any issues encountered in the pipes.